Everything I Didn't Say: Background

-Following her UK Singles Chart-topping debut single, "Ghost" in 2014, and release of the chart-topping debut album, Chapter One (2014), Henderson would take Chapter One on tour in October and November 2015.
+Following her UK Singles Chart-topping debut single, "Ghost" in 2014, and the release of the chart-topping debut album, Chapter One (2014), Henderson would take Chapter One on tour in October and November 2015.
 Before the tour kicked off, in April 2015, it was confirmed that Henderson would begin recording new music with Danny O'Donoghue, lead singer of Irish band the Script, would be recording music with Henderson.
 This took place less than a year after "Ghost" topped the UK Singles Chart for four weeks and achieved international success.
 During an interview with the Official Charts Company's George Griffiths, Henderson revealed why there was a big gap between her first and second albums, explaining that part of the gap was due to processing the level of success she had achieved at a young.
 Henderson said: "I was touring and promoting for so long when I hit my 20s I realised I didn't know where home was.
 I didn't have a couch, I couldn't drive.
 I needed to live, which is one of the reasons why I took a step back."
 Henderson also spoke about crippling anxiety, which included being hospitalised after suffering a panic attack.
 She told the Evening Standard that she could not release the original iteration of her second album, "I was so lost in terms of who I was as a person that I wasn't ready to release it."